Bremsstrahlung photon contributions to parton energy loss at high virtuality ($Q^2$) : a perturbative calculation at $O(\alpha_{s} \alpha_{em})$: Single-scattering-induced emission: the single-photon single-quark final state

 Considered below are solely cases where the hard quark produced in the primary hard scattering undergoes a single photon emission and single Glauber gluon scattering with the nuclear medium, as depicted in Fig.~\ref{fig:SESS_diagram_photon_quark}.
-The (dashed) cut-line represents the final state and gives rise to a total of 8 diagrams.
+The (dashed) cut-line represents the final state and gives rise to a total of eight diagrams.
 The full analytic calculation considering all possible diagrams is now presented, including complete phase factors and quark-mass effects.
-We performed the calculation in light-cone gauge $n \cdot A =A^{-}=0$, where light-cone vector $n=[1,0,{\bf 0}_{\perp}]$, and the photon with four momentum $X$ has a polarization tensor
+We performed the calculation in light-cone gauge $n \cdot A =A^{-}=0$, where light-cone vector $n=[1,0,{\bf 0}_{\perp}]$, and the photon with four-momentum $X$ has a polarization tensor

 To illustrate the manner in which our results are obtained, we will present one calculation in great detail corresponding to the top left diagram in Fig.~\ref{fig:SESS_diagram_photon_quark}.
-All other diagrams are shown in Appendix~\ref{append:kernel1}.
+All other diagrams are calculated in Appendix~\ref{append:kernel1}.

 The process shown in Fig.~\ref{fig:kernel1_ph_qqgm_qqgm_ph_central}, where the hard quark undergoes bremsstrahlung photon radiation followed by in-medium Glauber gluon scattering, is now considered.